openinfrastructure/openinfrastructure.github.io/_posts/2016-08-21-puppet-node-classifier-backup-restore.markdown

 The [Node classification v1 API][nc-api] is an excellent mechanism to retrieve and restore node classification data, but the task of using the API is largely left as an exercise for the reader.
-In an effort to help the customer fully automate the backup and restore, we wrote a small utility called `ncio` (node classification input / ouput) to help solve this problem.
+In order to help with this common problem, I wrote a small utility called ncio (node classification input / ouput).
 If you'd like to easily get a dump of all node classification data in pretty-printed JSON, transform a backup for restoration on a different PE Monolithic Master, or restore a backup then this tool is for you.

+The tool is distributed and updated on [rubygems][ncio-gem] in an effort to make it easiy to install and upgrade in the future.

 Here's how to get started: